 A typeface is a set of glyphs that represent a writing system in a particular style of lettering.
 A font is a machine-readable representation of a typeface, such as an outline-based TrueType file, a set of glyph bitmaps, or even a film negative in an old phototypesetting machine.
 Copyright law treats an outline font as a computer program whose output is glyph bitmaps.
 The typeface itself may be subject to a design patent or English or Irish typeface copyright.
-As of 2014, exclusive rights in a typeface itself expire after 25 years, which is far sooner than the ordinary copyright in an outline font.
+As of 2014, exclusive rights in a typeface itself expire in 25 years or sooner in most countries, which is far sooner than the ordinary copyright in an outline font.
 So once these exclusive rights expire, the goal is to create your own outline font that represents the same typeface by "laundering" it through an uncopyrightable intermediate representation.

 Foundries, or publishers of scalable digital fonts, anticipate such laundering and use clickwrap agreements to add substantial use restrictions beyond copyright.
 But even these agreements have loopholes to allow their fonts to actually be used in a product.
 Here's how to work around one major foundry's EULA (no legal advice; run it past your own lawyer first):